houqb/VisionPermutator/README.md

 ### License
 This repository is released under the MIT License as found in the [LICENSE](LICENSE) file.
-For commercial use, please contact with the authors.